 Should any right, title or interest in such licensed Intellectual Property Rights or any goodwill arising out of the use of such rights become vested in the Company or End Client (by the operation of law or otherwise), the Company shall hold and will procure that the End Client holds the same in trust for the Artist and shall, at the request of the Artist, immediately and unconditionally assign (with full title guarantee) free of charge any such right, title, interest or goodwill to it for the full duration of such rights and execute any documents and do all acts required for the purpose of confirming such assignment.

-[EITHER – USE THIS OPTION TO ASSERT YOUR MORAL RIGHTS]

-[The Company acknowledges (and will procure that where relevant the End Client acknowledges) that the Artist asserts:

-any moral right it has to be identified as performer in the Materials pursuant to section 205C of the CDPA;

-any moral right it has to object to derogatory treatment of its performance in the Materials pursuant to section 205F of the CPDA; and

-any other moral or equivalent rights to those set out in this clause 4.4 to which the Artist may be entitled under any legislation now existing or future enacted in any part of the world.

-Company shall (and will procure that where relevant the End Client shall) give the Artist such credit as is agreed with the Artist.

-[OR – USE THIS OPTION IF YOU ARE HAPPY TO WAIVE YOUR MORAL RIGHTS]

 [The Artist waives any moral right it has to be identified as performer in the Materials pursuant to section 205C of the CPDA, and to any other moral right to be identified as such or any equivalent right to which the Artist may be entitled under any legislation now existing or in future enacted in any part of the world.
 For the avoidance of doubt, the Artist does not waive any moral right it has to object to derogatory treatment of its performance in the Materials pursuant to section 205F of the CPDA, or to any other moral right to object to such treatment or equivalent right to which the Artist may be entitled under any legislation now existing or in future enacted in any part of the world.]

 [The Company acknowledges and agrees, and where relevant will procure that the End Client acknowledges and agrees, that: